ikuffourosei/simple_shell/README.md

 # 0x16.
 C - Simple Shell
-*Just like in a terminal you have Bash, Zsh and other types of shell, this is a simple shell called `hsh` taht performs basic shell commands.*
+*Just like in a terminal you have Bash, Zsh and other types of shell, this is a simple shell called `hsh` that performs basic shell commands.*

 ## Compilation
 Your shell will be compiled this way: